RedisLabs/redislabs-docs/content/rs/databases/configure/_index.md

 for this database.
 Minimum RAM is 10%.
 Maximum RAM is 50%.
     {{< /note >}}

-- [**Modules**]({{< relref "/rs/developing/modules/_index.md" >}}) - When you create a new in-memory database, you can enable multiple Redis modules in the database.
-For Auto Tiering databases, you can add modules that support Auto Tiering.
+- [**Capabilities**]({{<relref "/stack">}}) (previously **Modules**) - When you create a new in-memory database, you can enable multiple Redis Stack capabilities in the database.
+For Auto Tiering databases, you can enable capabilities that support Auto Tiering.
+See [Redis Enterprise and Redis Stack feature compatibility
+]({{<relref "/stack/enterprise-capabilities">}}) for compatibility details.

     {{< note >}}
-To use modules, add them when you create a new database.
+To use Redis Stack capabilities, enable them when you create a new database.
-You can't add a module to an existing database.
+You cannot enable them after database creation.
     {{< /note >}}

-    To add a module to the database:
+    To add capabilities to the database:

-    1. In the **Modules** section, select one or more modules.
+    1. In the **Capabilities** section, select one or more capabilities.

-    1. To customize module configuration, select **Modules parameters** and enter the optional custom configuration.
+    1. To customize capabilities, select **Parameters** and enter the optional custom configuration.

     1. Select **Done**.